appunite/mockery/README.md

   end
 ```

-You loose some compilation warnings.
+You lose some compilation warnings.
 It was always unacceptable for me.
 After changing function name I expect that project recompilation will show me
 if old name is still used somewhere in my code by throwing `function Foo.bar/0 is
 undefined or private` straight into my face.
 With `Mockery` it's no longer an issue.